 We Will Dance with Mountains is designed to be a highly experimental un/learning journey.
 The outcomes of this convergence are unknown and emergent.

-In creating this container, we are consciously opening to the fugitive and the trickster, to the provocative, the unexpected, and the rogue – even with our longings to practice sanctuary-making (in the specific senses Bayo is using the concept).
+In creating this container, we are consciously opening to the fugitive and the trickster, to the provocative, the unexpected, and the rogue – even with our longings to practice sanctuary-making.

 Those of us on the organizing team imagine that the community of participants in this course will espouse many different cosmologies, worldviews, political opinions, cultural backgrounds, and so on.
 This may mean that tensions arise.
 These tensions can lead to new insights, possibilities, and connections; it can also lead to conflict, fragmentation, and even trauma.
 We ask that you try to hold these tensions generatively and experience them as potential places of growth.

 We have developed a set of community guidelines to support us throughout We Will Dance With Mountains.
-See here for more information.
+These include the following kinds of practices:

 We Will Dance With Mountains is not a safe space, but we aspire to support one another and co-create a container (albeit a broken one) where we can all take risks together.